AskBlockchain/Encode-HelloWorld/week1/ReadMe.md

 # Transaction - Function setText

-This report describes a transaction that was executed on the Ethereum network.
+This report describes a transaction that was executed on the Sepolia Testnet.
 The transaction sucessfully executed the `setText(string newText)` function of the HelloWorld.sol contract `0xF42070EBFcB1B467D5FEd5A6d3e5957bf263BdE5`.

 ## Ether Balances and Nonce